ilanschnell/bitarray/README.rst

 ``frozenbitarray(initializer=0, /, endian='big', buffer=None)`` -> frozenbitarray
    Return a frozenbitarray object, which is initialized the same way a bitarray object is initialized.
-A frozenbitarray is immutable and hashable.
-   Its contents cannot be altered after it is created; however, it can be used as a dictionary key.
+A frozenbitarray is immutable and hashable, and (unlike a bitarray) may be used as a dictionary key.

    New in version 1.1.